joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-xml/assembling-and-transforming-xml-objects.md

 <div>

-Use the `prependChild()` method or the `appendChild()` method to add a property to the beginning or end of an XML object’s list of properties, as the following example shows:
+Use the `prependChild()` method or the `appendChild()` method to add a property to the beginning or end of an XML object's list of properties, as the following example shows:

     var x1:XML = <p>Line 1</p>